scottmpowell/701gameProject/README.md

 (If you would like to see the video, you may add the -v option.
 If you do not have a camera but want to validate that the python script works, you can use -i /path/to/video/of/face)

 The script takes a few seconds to establish a resting heart rate, but may be started before running the game.
-Once you have the script running, you can open up the build in 701gameProject.
+Once you have the script running, you can open up the build, "Final Game", in 701gameProject.